Egida/Pitraix/README.md

 - Peer-to-Peer over TOR

 - Advanced Anti-VM detection

+- Does not read or write any registry keys, thus lower detection

 - Ability to keylog cross-platform even when run as user and not root